A small paradise, that is what the inhabitants call their Great Keppel Island!

 Ready for an adrenaline-fueled activity?

-I highly recommend booking a Jetski tour and explore some of the most wonderful and hidden parts of the island that you wouldn’t normally get to.
+I highly recommend booking a Jetski tour and exploring some of the most wonderful and hidden parts of the island that you wouldn’t normally get to.

 You can join Keppel Water Sports and Great Keppel Island Adventures for a guided jetski tour around the island (28km) while learning about the island’s interesting history.

 It’s a recipe for a great time as you soak in the warm sun and blast over the most beautiful turquoise waters you’ve ever seen.